 Online university provides a valuable alternative to a brick-and-mortar university experience.
-Common misconceptions about online degrees paint virtual institutions as ersatz diploma mills, but in reality, they can provide just as much knowledge and gravitas as a mainstream, in-person degree.
+Common misconceptions about online degrees paint virtual institutions as simple diploma mills, but in reality, they can provide just as much knowledge and gravitas as a mainstream, in-person degree.
 Just how the online learning experience unfolds can be an area of mystique, however.
 There’s no need to fear though – Canstar Blue will be breaking down all the confusion around how online courses work in this guide, so if you’re wondering about what’s involved with online university, read on to find out all you need to know.

 How does online university differ from traditional university?